The PALM Initiative

 The E-Book Market Brief begins to highlight some of the problems that we are seeing in the commercial and open education resource markets.
 The problem extends to purchasing decisions for hardware, software, e-learning platforms, apps, and more.
 This is a problem worth solving.
 Publishers will respond when states and local education agencies demand accessible learning materials directly from the source.

-Draft purchase order and contract language has been proposed for use by state and local education agencies.
-In order to increase demand for accessible digital instructional materials, the language is offered to support requests for accessible materials with supporting documentation.
-A DRAFT document, Guidance for SEA and LEA Purchasing Agents has been posted below with the proposed language and related resources.
+In order to increase demand for accessible digital instructional materials, Guidance for SEA and LEA Purchasing Agents has been posted with proposed purchase order and contract language and related resources.

 The AEM Center recommends that publishers and developers use up to date guidelines and best practices when creating accessible digital instructional learning materials and technologies.
 Links to pertinent resources are provided on the Best Practices for Publishers & Software Developers page.
 For additional resources, see our list of Accessibility Organizations and Resources.